Esplanade Zagreb Hotel: 1920s

 The hotel was the center of Zagreb social life, especially in the 1920s, when it attracted amorous couples.
 According to legend, the first Croatian striptease party was held there at a farewell celebration for an Italian count.
+The first striptease took place at an Italian count's farewell party, where caviar and champagne were served, and some of the ladies present decided to get rid of their clothes and shoes, leaving them in only their underwear.
+It was the Miss Yugoslavia pageant in 1926, organized by "Fanamenta", a film company from Berlin.
 Famous singers, including Ivo Robić, played in Hotel Esplanade.